yuuy674/Empty-Pockets/README.md

 # Empty-Pockets
 Is a game about the Great Depression
-To play download and run Empty_Pockets.iss
+To play download and run Empty_Pockets.exe

 Empty Pockets is built around a tile bases grid where you place: